Many grave monuments are hard to read - here are a few tips for indexing them.

 While full of mistakes and omissions, they have the advantage that many were compiled years ago when the monuments were more legible.

-For headstones which is only partly decipherable use an MI List for the bits you cannot quite make out.
+For a headstone which is only partly decipherable use a MI List for the bits you cannot quite make out.

 But keep an eye open for howlers, like repeatedly using "Mary" for "Margaret" because the compiler probably used the abbreviation "Marg" and in scribble it might have looked like "Mary" to the typist who transcribed it.